 Freshly fallen snow looks beautiful, as white crystals blanket everything in sight.
-Unfortunately, that includes your sidewalks and driveway, where snow removal is necessary for ease of movement and safety.
-There are a number of snow removal options to choose from, and which works best for you and your property is a personal decision that only you can make.
-Before you head out to purchase a snow blower or plow, do your research to make the most of your investment.
-For best results, let The Grounds Guys clear the driveway and sidewalks of your home or business for you.
+Unfortunately, that includes your sidewalks and driveway, where snow removal is necessary to provide a clear and safe pathway.
+There are a number of snow removal options to choose from, and which one works best for you and your property is a personal decision that only you can make.
+Before you head out to purchase a snow blower or plow, do some research to make the most of your investment and for the best results.

-A snow plow is an accessory which is affixed to the front of a commercial vehicle, ATV, or UTV, and used to effectively scoop and displace snow with a curved, angled blade.
+A snow plow is an accessory that is affixed to the front of a commercial vehicle, ATV, or UTV and used to effectively scoop and displace snow with a curved, angled blade.
 If you're wondering if a snow plow is the best option for your needs, consider the following:

 - Speed - With the right vehicle behind it, a snow plow can quickly and effortlessly clear large volumes of snow.

-- Capacity - A snow plow is a great solution for larger applications such as long driveways or parking lots.
+- Capacity - A snow plow is a great solution for larger applications such as long driveways, roads, and parking lots.

 - Reliability - There is little that can go wrong with the snow plow itself, and if it is attached to a dependable vehicle, it can provide years of reliable service.

 - Cost - Purchasing a heavy-duty snow plow is a big investment, in addition to the cost of vehicle purchase and operation.

 - Visibility - Visibility is reduced at the ground level, with an increased chance of an accident or damage to the vehicle or property.